henderea/MemoryTamer/README.md

 MemoryTamer
 ===========

+As of version 0.7.2, Memory Tamer is now a paid app.
+Please visit <https://pay.paddle.com/checkout/492767> to get a license.

 A RubyMotion application for keeping memory usage in check.
 Shows up in the menu bar and shows current free ram (refreshed every 2 seconds).

 **Note:** The plain allocation method uses the C code from <http://forums.macrumors.com/showpost.php?p=8941184&postcount=54>